justotherel/open-meme-library-server/README.md

 ## About the repository

 This repository dedicated to the server-side of the app.
-Made with create-react-app.
 API is hosted on Heroku from this repo.

 ## All the work on the project is currently frozen